contiv/vpp/docs/dev-guide/SERVICES.md

     as an endpoint of one or more services has to have its TAP interface marked as `in`

-Lastly, we mark the `GigE` connecting VPP with the default gateway as `output` and add Node IP into the NAT main address pool.
+Lastly, we mark the `GigE` connecting VPP with the default gateway as `output` and add the Node IP into the NAT main address pool.
 This enables the dynamic source NAT in the post-routing phase for all the packets leaving the node towards Internet.
-It is not desired to source-NAT packets sent internally between cluster nodes, however.
+It is not desired to source-NAT packets sent internally between cluster nodes, though.
 VXLAN encapsulated traffic therefore needs to be excluded from NAT using an identity mapping, installed as a separate DNAT instance, see [the next section](#integration-of-services-with-policies) for more details.